-2.1 Water Systems Monitoring 2.1.1 Submetering: See applicable sections of the SDS Submetering Module related to submetering of water-using systems and water end uses 2.1.2 Domestic water leak detection systems will be assessed for incorporation into the facility plumbing systems.
+2.1 Water Systems Monitoring U 2.1.1 Submetering: See applicable sections of the SDS Submetering Module related to 0 submetering of water-using systems and water end uses 2.1.2 Domestic water leak detection systems will be assessed for incorporation into the facility plumbing systems.
 The goals of the leak detection system will be to minimize water waste and to protect property from water damage resulting from leaks.
-The following areas must be included in the leak detection assessment 2.1.2.1 Hotel guest rooms (floor level) 2.1.2.2 Commercial kitchen and restaurant areas 2.1.2.3 Front of house restrooms 2.1.2.4 Pool and spa areas 2.1.2.5 Irrigation system (zone level) 2.1.2.6 Retail tenant spaces 2.1.3 Isolation valves must be installed at all branches of the water systems service lines.
-2.1.4 Water systems designated for human contact will be designed to meet the following requirements 2.1.4.1 The turbidity of the delivered water must be less than 1.0 NTU 2.1.4.2 Total coliforms (including E. coli) must not detected in delivered water 2.1.4.3 Secondary sterilization (chlorine injection) must be incorporated into hotel cold water and hot water lines for legionella prevention.
-Chlorine levels must fall within the range of 0.3 to 2 ppm free chlorine at guest contact outlets such as sinks and showers 2.1.5 Water systems shall be designed in accordance with ASHRAE Standard 188-2015 to manage operational risks related to legionellosis.
+The following areas must be included in the leak detection assessment U 2.1.2.1 Hotel guest rooms (floor level) 0 2.1.2.2 Commercial kitchen and restaurant areas 2.1.2.3 Front of house restrooms 2.1.2.4 Pool and spa areas 2.1.2.5 Irrigation system (zone level) 2.1.2.6 Retail tenant spaces U 2.1.3 Isolation valves must be installed at all branches of the water systems service lines.
+2.1.4 Water systems designated for human contact will be designed to meet the following requirements 2.1.4.1 The turbidity of the delivered water must be less than 1.0 NTU U 2.1.4.2 Total coliforms (including E. coli) must not detected in delivered water 2.1.4.3 Secondary sterilization (chlorine injection) must be incorporated into hotel cold water and hot water lines for legionella prevention.
+Chlorine levels must fall within the range of 0.3 to 2 ppm free chlorine at guest contact outlets such as sinks and showers U 2.1.5 Water systems shall be designed in accordance with local codes and ASHRAE Standard U 188-2018 to manage operational risks related to legionellosis.
+U 2.1.6 Water piping shall be designed to have a peak pressure drop between 3ft/100 ft length to 4 ft/100 ft (0.03 meter/ meter length to 0.04 meter/ meter length).
+Water velocity is a primary design constraint and proper precautions to eliminate air and turbulence.